Liberty Protection Safeguards Update: What are they?

 Local authorities and NHS bodies will be the ‘responsible bodies’ who will organise assessments and ensure there is sufficient evidence to justify the deprivation of liberty.
 It also aims to encourage the involvement of family members who will be given the opportunity to represent and support the individual as an ‘appropriate person’.
 As soon as a referral is made to the responsible body, they must then take steps to appoint an ‘Independent Mental Capacity Advocate’ (IMCA).

 Under DoLS, a person can object to their deprivation of liberty which will then be reviewed by the Court of Protection.
 With the new system, if it is believed that the person would not wish to be cared for under the arrangements, the case must then be considered by an ‘Approved Mental Capacity Professional’.
 The AMCP can also consider referrals from the responsible body relieving some of the pressure local authorities are currently under.

 The Court of Protection will still play a part in assessing whether measures are within someone’s best interests.
 Applications can be made if the person or anyone else wishes to challenge the arrangements authorised by the responsible body.

-The proposal is for the LPS to come into force in April 2022 having been pushed back from 1 October 2021, however this date also appears to be somewhat ambitious.
-A consultation period was due to take place this year to allow for interested parties to bring valuable information to light, and scrutinise any shortfalls within the proposals which is yet to occur.
-Once the final LPS Code of Practice has been published, we then encounter a period of which preparations begin for full implementation.
+The proposal was for the LPS to come into force in April 2022 having been pushed back from 1 October 2021, however this date was also postponed.
+A consultation period is taking place in 2022 to allow for interested parties to bring valuable information to light, and scrutinise any shortfalls within the proposals which is yet to occur.

 Although a big change, it seems as though the introduction of the LPS may assist to make the process of depriving someone of their liberty somewhat smoother.
 The ultimate goal of safeguarding and protection remains the same, but hopefully with a view to ironing out the shortfalls of DoLS.